-Background: 6-Gingerol (6G) and 6-Shogaol (6S) are main active components of ginger.
+Background: 6-Gingerol (6G) and 6-Shogaol (6S) are the main active components of ginger.

 Objective: In this study, radioiodination (131I) of 6G and 6S was aimed.
-Additionally, it’s aimed to monitor their
+Additionally, it is aimed to monitor their

 Results: 6-Gingerol and 6-Shogaol were radioiodinated (131I-6G and 131I-6S) in high yields over 95%.
 131I-6S

 noteworthy incorporation on MDA-MB-231 cells which is a known breast carcinoma cell line with highly invasive